WiCyS Code of Conduct

 - Respect someone’s personal space and body – when someone says no it is no, not maybe.

 Unacceptable behavior is offensive in nature and can be either online or offline – it disturbs, upsets, or threatens.
 It lowers self-esteem or causes overwhelming torment.
-It is characteristically and can take the following forms (including but not limited to):
+It can take the following forms (including but not limited to):